 9. Break Your Career or Personal Goals Down

-Your goal can be big, but break it down into manageable chunks to keep it from becoming overwhelming.
+Your goal can be significant, but break it down into manageable chunks to keep it from becoming overwhelming.

-- If your goal is to rejuvenate your education career to enjoy your personal and professional life then document the steps you will take.
+- Suppose your goal is to rejuvenate your education career to enjoy your personal and professional life; document the steps you will take.
 It will happen by taking small steps daily.

-- Break up the large goal into smaller chunks to keep you motivated and help you feel that you are constantly progressing toward your goal.
+- Break up the significant goal into smaller chunks to keep you motivated and help you always progress toward your goal.

-- Prioritize what needs to be completed when to accomplish the larger goal within your time frame.
+- Prioritize what needs to be completed when accomplishing the more significant goal within your time frame.

-Once you share your goals with others, it will become more real.
+Once you share your goals with others, they will become more accurate.